Non-Residential Construction Outlook Optimistic as Interest Rate Cuts and Flat Material Costs Elevate Industry Sentiment

 CONSTRUCTION COST INDEX

-The Mortenson Cost Index was flat in the most recent quarter.
-Over the last twelve months, costs increased 2.2% nationally and 2.1% in Milwaukee.
+Nationally, the Mortenson Cost Index remained essentially flat in the 3rd quarter of 2024.
+Over the past year, costs have increased 1.7% nationally and 3.1% in Milwaukee.

 CONSTRUCTION EMPLOYMENT